hapax/hapax.github.io/assets/teaching.md

 These students would seem to have the most hiking potential.
 But this all depends on whether walking is a skill that can be developed.
-If so, then by focusing on natural walkers, we lose access to a huge pool of talent, namely those who have the potential to be great hikers if motivated to walk.
+If so, then by focusing on natural walkers, we lose access to a huge pool of talent, namely those with the potential to be great hikers if only they had the motivation to walk.

 Both of these solutions are unsatisfying because the answer is obvious.
 We should stop marching students through the scrubland!